Step 14: Avoiding Google Penalties

-Panda has been part of Google's algorithm since February 2011.
-The Google Panda update aims to prevent poor quality content from making it to the top of search results.
-If Google thinks your website provides low-quality content, you may get hit with a Panda penalty, and it will be harder for your website to rank.
-Examples of low-quality web content include: "thin" pages with little or no added value or text; product pages with manufacturer-provided descriptions and no original text; and duplicate content.
+If Panda thinks your website provides low-quality content, it will be hard for your web pages to rank.
+Examples of low-quality web content include: “thin” pages with little or no added value; product pages with manufacturer-provided descriptions and no original text; and widespread duplicate content.

 Google Penguin Penalty

-The Google Penguin update attempts to combat web spam by detecting link spam and demoting websites engaged in it.
-When a site's link profile (i.e., the full list of incoming links from external sites) includes too many unnatural or seemingly deceptive backlinks, Google suspects that site of trying to manipulate search rankings — and Penguin's feathers get understandably ruffled.
+When a site’s backlink profile (i.e., the full list of links coming from external sites) includes too many unnatural-looking links, Google suspects that site of trying to manipulate search rankings — and Penguin’s feathers get understandably ruffled.

-How to Avoid a Penguin Penalty: If Google catches wind of your website buying or selling links, negotiating link exchanges, participating in link farms or engaging in any kind of unnatural linking, then your site will get penalized.
+How to Avoid a Penguin or Link-Related Penalty: If Google detects a site is buying or selling links, negotiating link exchanges, participating in link farms, or engaging in any kind of unnatural linking, it should expect to get penalized.

 Payday Loan Penalty

-How to Avoid a Payday Loan Penalty: This update targets web spam.
-Sites penalized by the Payday Loan update tend to be heavily involved in link schemes, spam, and often illegal activities.
-There are many reasons to steer clear of these types of activities, beyond just losing your organic search engine rankings.
+How to Avoid a Payday Loan Penalty: Sites penalized by the Payday Loan update tend to be heavily involved in link schemes, web spam, and often illegal activities.
+Steer clear of these, or you risk losing your organic search engine rankings.

-How to Avoid a Manual Action Penalty: Manual actions can result from anything in direct violation of Google’s Webmaster Guidelines, but may relate to thin content (see Panda Penalty, above), unnatural links (see Penguin Penalty), overt web spam (see Payday Loan Penalty), or other issues.
-If you receive a manual penalty, Google will notify you.
-All manual penalties can be found in Google Search Console and should be resolved sooner rather than later.
-Best advice: Avoid manual penalties by reviewing and following Google’s webmaster guidelines for quality, technical, design and content.
+How to Avoid a Manual Action Penalty: Manual actions can result from anything that directly violates Google’s Webmaster Guidelines.
+They often relate to thin content (see Panda Penalty section), unnatural links (see Penguin Penalty), pure web spam (see Payday Loan Penalty), or other noncompliance issues.

 SEO TUTORIAL BONUS VIDEO